Nand-Patel04/Patel_PYTHON_Portfolio/README.md

     (0, 0, 1.0, 0.2)

 ## Transcribing DNA into RNA
+Importing a DNA file with a selected gene and how to transcribe DNA into RNA.

 ```python
 # Prompt the user to enter the input fasta file name